apache/druid/docs/content/tutorials/tutorial-batch-hadoop.md

 # Tutorial: Load batch data using Hadoop

-This tutorial shows you how to load data files into Druid using a remote Hadoop cluster.
+This tutorial shows you how to load data files into Apache Druid (incubating) using a remote Hadoop cluster.

 For this tutorial, we'll assume that you've already completed the previous [batch ingestion tutorial](tutorial-batch.html) using Druid's native batch ingestion system.